 In 2009, several hundred participants from around the world, attended our conference in Brisbane, Australia, on the theme Building Community Centred Economies.
 You can read the conference report here.

-In the past twenty years, we have held conferences with partners in Africa (three times), Middle East (once), Asia (three times), Europe (four times), North America (three times), Oceania (three times).
+In the past twenty years, we have held conferences with partners in Africa (four times), Middle East (once), Asia (three times), Europe (four times), North America (five times), Oceania (three times).

 We will be looking for a South American partner post 2018.